rainboyan/grails-plugin-dynamic-modules/README.md

 # Grails Dynamic Modules Plugin

 Grails Dynamic Modules Plugin (GDMP) offer new ways of creating modular and maintainable Grails applications.

 A Grails plugin can implement one or more plugin modules to develop and extend Grails applications.
 We can use Dynamic Modules to maximize the use of Grails plugins and create an open, shared, and reusable plugin market.

-Welcome to contribute more types of modules, as well as plugins for these modules.
+I will provide more Module Types in later releases, and also welcome to contribute more types of modules, as well as plugins for these modules.

 ## Grails Version